finalstate/Espynoza/README.md

 ```
 Now, what does this mean.
 Lets see item by item.

 *DigitalOut* and *DigitalIn* are handler names.
-Think of them as drivers for your input and out put devices.
-If you are curious, see the files DigitalOut.py and digitalIn.py in the *usr/* directory.
+Think of them as drivers for your input and output devices.
+If you are curious, see the files *DigitalOut.py* and *DigitalIn.py* in the *usr/* directory.

 The 'Period' parameter indicates how often the output handler should be called.
 It is the number of milliseconds that the target should wait between two calls to the handlers 'periodic' method.
 The *DigitalOut* handler will blink the Led we connected every 500 ms (250 ms between individual togglings), and the *DigitalIn* pin will be read evers millisecond.

-Next, we hate the Parameters.
+Next, we have the Parameters.
 These are different for all handlers, see the source file of the given Handler for a description.
 For *DigitalOut*, they are: The pin name to use, and if the Led should blink.
-We will see later what else that blinking we can do with this handler. *DigitalIn*s first parameter is also the pin name.
-The second parameter is used for debouncing, any changes shorter than this interval (in milliseconds) will be ignored.
+We will see later what else than blinking we can do with this handler. *DigitalIn*s first parameter is also the pin name.
+The second parameter is used for debouncing, any changes happening at intervals (in milliseconds) shorter than this will be ignored.

 **C_Pins**:
+Finally, we need to define our pins:
 ```
 # (Pin, direction: 0=IN | 1=OUT, Pull: 1=PULL_UP | None=None)
 C_Pins          = {
                     'Led'  : (0,  1),
                     'Wire' : (1,  0, None),
                   }
 ```

-This dictionaries key is the name of the Pin, as we used above.
+This dictionaries keys are the names of the Pins, as we used them above.
 The first parameter is the pin number.
-Here, we use the Espressif numbering, nothte Dx stuff from the Arduino world.
+Here, we use the Espressif numbering, not the Dx stuff from the Arduino world.
 The second parameter defines if the pin is used as an Input or as an Output.
 Finally, the 'Wire' input pin has a third value which indicates whether it is configured as a PULL_UP input or not.

 And this concludes the configuration of our target.
 Next, we need to get it on our target, and then we may finally play with it.